idem-lab/vector_atlas_training_resources/README.md

 Step-by-step written introduction to getting started using R. This takes you through installing R and RStudio, some introductory concepts.
 Page is the first part of a longer [ebook that is also freely available](https://moderndive.netlify.app) and will walk you through further stages of learning to use R to produce graphs and basic statistical analyses.

 #### RStudio Education
 <https://education.rstudio.com>

-A series of links to educational resources curated by RStudio --- from beginner, to intermediate, to more advanced topics.
+A series of links to educational resources curated by RStudio --- from beginner, to intermediate, and more advanced topics.

 ### Further R learning